View Button & Field Configuration

 languages: true

-The view button opens a prompt dialog that allows you to generate content for multiple fields at once:
+The view button opens a prompt dialog that allows you to generate content for a single field or multiple fields at once:

 Copilot Panel view button